double-m/puppet-developer-laptop/README.md

 There are two ways to run the provisionment:

- * clone the this repo and run `./install.sh`.
+ * clone this repo and run `./install.sh`.
 This will prompt you to enter So if you enter in the prompt `ssh://toto@my.server.com:~/puppet-laptop-custom` then within `puppet-laptop-custom` you should have
  * copy the `provision` script into a USB stick hosting the various customizations